xamarin/xamarin-forms-samples/GetStarted/Tutorials/LabelTutorial/README.md

 ---
-name: Label Tutorial
+name: Xamarin.Forms - Label Tutorial
 description: This sample demonstrates how to display text, with the Xamarin.Forms Label view, in both single and multiple lines.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: